szymon676/Jobguru/README.md

 # JobGuru

-JobGuru is a web application that allows employers to post job openings and job seekers to search for and apply to jobs.
+## JobGuru is a web application that allows employers to post job openings and job seekers to search for and apply to jobs.
 The application is built using Go, the Gorilla Mux router, and a PostgreSQL database.

-Getting Started soon...
+## Overview:

+JobGuru - A job board application built with Vue.js and Go, Gorilla Mux, and PostgreSQL.
+JobGuru is a powerful job board platform that enables employers to post job openings and job seekers to browse and apply for positions.
+The application was built using the Vue.js framework for building the user interface, Go and Gorilla Mux for handling the business logic, and PostgreSQL for storing data.

+# Features:
+- Job posting by employers
+- Job browsing and search by job seekers
+- Job application
+- User account management

+# How to run the application Backend?:
+1. Clone the repository.
+2. Open a terminal and navigate to the project directory.
+3. Navigate to the application server and choose specific service to run.
+Then run the command \"go run cmd/main.go\" or make run in each service or run binary which is inside cmd/builds folder.
+4. Open a web browser and go to the address that is printend out in console.